Iitaka fibrations for dlt pairs polarized by a nef and log big divisor: Appendix: On definition of generalized dlt pairs

 \section{Appendix: On definition of generalized dlt pairs}

-The goal of this appendix is to prove that the definition of generalized dlt pairs by Birkar \cite{birkar-compl} and that by Han--Li \cite{hanli} are equivalent when the nef part is a finite $\mathbb{R}_{>0}$-linear combination of b-nef $\mathbb{Q}$-b-Cartier $\mathbb{Q}$-b-divisors.
+The goal of this appendix is to prove that the definition of generalized dlt pairs by Birkar \cite{birkar-compl} and that by Han--Li \cite{hanli} are equivalent when the nef part of a generalized pair is a finite $\mathbb{R}_{>0}$-linear combination of b-nef $\mathbb{Q}$-b-Cartier $\mathbb{Q}$-b-divisors.

-\begin{thm} The following three conditions are equivalent for every generalized lc pair $(X,\Delta,\boldsymbol{\rm M})/Z$ such that $\boldsymbol{\rm M}$ is a finite $\mathbb{R}_{>0}$-linear combination of b-nef$/Z$ $\mathbb{Q}$-b-Cartier $\mathbb{Q}$-b-divisors: \begin{enumerate} \item For any generic point $\eta$ of any generalized lc center of $(X,\Delta,\boldsymbol{\rm M})/Z$, $(X,\Delta)$ is log smooth near $\eta$ and $\boldsymbol{\rm M}$ descends to $\boldsymbol{\rm M}_{X}$ on a neighborhood of $\eta$ (\cite[2.13]{birkar-compl}). \item There is an open subset $U \subset X$ such that $(U,\Delta|_{U})$ is log smooth, $U$ contains the generic point of any generalized lc center of $(X,\Delta,\boldsymbol{\rm M})/Z$, and the generic point of any generalized lc center of $(X,\Delta,\boldsymbol{\rm M})/Z$ is the generic point of an lc center of $(U,\Delta|_{U})$ (\cite[Definition 2.2]{hanli}). \item There is a log resolution $f\colon \tilde{X} \to X$ of $(X,\Delta)$ and an open subset $V \subset X$ such that $\boldsymbol{\rm M}$ descends to $\tilde{X}$, $f$ is an isomorphism over $V$, and $V$ contains the generic point of any generalized lc center of $(X,\Delta,\boldsymbol{\rm M})/Z$. \end{enumerate} \end{thm}
+\begin{thm} The following three conditions are equivalent for every generalized lc pair $(X,\Delta,\boldsymbol{\rm M})/Z$ such that $\boldsymbol{\rm M}$ is a finite $\mathbb{R}_{>0}$-linear combination of b-nef$/Z$ $\mathbb{Q}$-b-Cartier $\mathbb{Q}$-b-divisors. \begin{enumerate} \item For any generic point $\eta$ of any generalized lc center of $(X,\Delta,\boldsymbol{\rm M})/Z$, $(X,\Delta)$ is log smooth near $\eta$ and $\boldsymbol{\rm M}$ descends to $X$ on a neighborhood of $\eta$ (\cite[2.13]{birkar-compl}). \item There is an open subset $U \subset X$ such that $(U,\Delta|_{U})$ is log smooth, $U$ contains the generic point of any generalized lc center of $(X,\Delta,\boldsymbol{\rm M})/Z$, and the generic point of any generalized lc center of $(X,\Delta,\boldsymbol{\rm M})/Z$ is the generic point of an lc center of $(U,\Delta|_{U})$ (\cite[Definition 2.3]{hanli}). \item There is a log resolution $f\colon \tilde{X} \to X$ of $(X,\Delta)$ and an open subset $V \subset X$ such that $\boldsymbol{\rm M}$ descends to $\tilde{X}$, $f$ is an isomorphism over $V$, and $V$ contains the generic point of any generalized lc center of $(X,\Delta,\boldsymbol{\rm M})/Z$. \end{enumerate} \end{thm}

 We note that we do not need to assume that $X$ or $Z$ is quasi-projective.